Innovation sociale et fourniture de ressources à but non lucratif : une analyse du discours

 Mots-clés :

-innovation sociale, associations organismes à sans but non lucratif, fondations, fourniture de ressources
+innovation sociale, associations organismes sans but lucratif, fondations, fourniture de ressources

 Résumé